windyita/Spaceship-video-game/src/edu/uchicago/cs/java/finalproject/readme.txt

 - When the falcon collides with a NewShipFloater, you should increment the number of falcons

 - change the background
+- change the apprearance of many elements
 - When the falcon fly to the edge of the screen, it won't appear from the other side
 - change the rules for level up and show it on screen
+- add a page to display result when game over